 The reason that neediness is not a foundation for a healthy commitment is it’s the offspring of fear, and any relationship that’s based on fear is not a pleasant one.
 To clarify, neediness is differnet to having needs.
-It’s okay to desire affection, support and kindness, we do depend on a partner to satisfy some of our wants ands needs, which can overlap with our core values.
+It’s okay to desire and have a need for; affection, support and kindness, this is part of a thriving intimate relationship.
+It’s reasonable to want our partner to satisfy some of our wants, needs and core values.
 This article is highlighting when a person’s needs become “neediness needs” and in a way that can negatively impact a relationship.

 So, how do you know if you’re loved or needed?
 Here are five questions to ask yourself.